rucio/documentation/docs/contact_us.md

 [__link__](https://join.slack.com/t/rucio/shared_invite/zt-3varwqhd-h68jB3uY7A6OBeFmQv3TOg)
 to be invited to our workspace.

-## Weekly development meeting
+## Weekly Rucio meeting

-The Rucio Development team gathers for a meeting every Thursday at 3 PM CEST to discuss ongoing & further contributions to Rucio.
-This meet is open to the public and you can view the schedule [__here__](https://indico.cern.ch/category/10588/).
+The Rucio community gathers for a meeting every Thursday at 3 PM CEST to discuss community news, operational issues and questions, as well as ongoing & further contributions by the development team.
+The meeting is open to the public and you can view the schedule [__here__](https://indico.cern.ch/category/10588/).

 ## Rucio users mailing list